SimplyAITalent/Simplyaitalent/README.md

 ### Hi there 👋

+We are SimplyAI Talent - a boutique human capital consultancy firm specializing in technology, sales and marketing roles

+**We extensively leverage technology to accelerate talent screening, work with network of staffing firms and freelance recruiters, with expert curation and assessment that lets you focus on best candidates****

 <!--
 **SimplyAITalent/Simplyaitalent** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.